way-lo/ac-infinity-airtap-hacs/README.md

 ### Debug Logging

-To enbale debug logging, configure the your [loggers](https://www.home-assistant.io/integrations/logger/) as follows:
+To enable debug logging, configure the your [loggers](https://www.home-assistant.io/integrations/logger/) as follows:

 ```yaml
 logger: